-The ERß Responsive (ER α) CALUX[®] comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Estrogen Responsive Elements (EREs) as a reporter gene for the presence of estrogens and/or estrogen-like compounds.
+The ERß Responsive (ER α) CALUX® comprise a human bone marrow cell lines (U2OS), incorporating the firefly luciferase gene coupled to Estrogen Responsive Elements (EREs) as a reporter gene for the presence of estrogens and/or estrogen-like compounds.
 Following binding of estrogens or estrogen-like compounds to the cytosolic estrogen receptor, the ligand-receptor complex binds the ERE.
 Cells that are exposed to estrogens and/or estrogen-like compounds not only express proteins that are under normal circumstances associated to ERE, but also luciferase.
 By addition of the appropriate substrate for luciferase, light is emitted.
-The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds 17 β -estradiol.
-ER α CALUX bioassays report total 17 β -estradiol equivalents for envirronmental matrices.
+The amount of light produced is proportional to the amount of ligand-specific receptor binding, which is benchmarked against the relevant reference compounds 17β -estradiol.
+ER α CALUX bioassays report total 17β -estradiol equivalents for environmental matrices.

-- Endpoint (unit): pg 17β-estradiol equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): Dutch Rijkswaterstaat RIKZ-Specie-08 guideline; Australian Water Commission; Ongoing evaluations at the ISO-TC 147 standardisation group led by BFG-Germany; EPA California - Positive control used: 17β-estradiol - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
+- Endpoint (unit): pg 17β-estradiol equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): follows similar QA/QC as ERα CALUX. - Positive control used: 17β-estradiol. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
 The bioassays' LOQ is 35 pg 17β-estradiol equivalents per amount of material processed.
-For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 7 pg 17β-estradiol equivalents per gram of soil/sediment or 35 pg 17β-estradiol equivalents per liter of water respectively.
+For example, 5 grams of dried soil/sediment or 1 liter of water is processed resulting in a LOQ of 7 pg 17β-estradiol equivalents per gram of soil/sediment or 35 pg 17β-estradiol equivalents per liter of water, respectively. - Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland). - Assessment criteria: Dutch Rijkswaterstaat RIKZ-Specie-08 guideline.

-- Current use on MS level (regular monitoring as well as other purposes): Rhine/Meuse/Schelde-monitoring (RWS-RIKZ, the Netherlands), National Water Report - Waterlines 48 report (Australia), Oekotoxzentrum-EAWAG (Switzerland) - Assessment criteria: Dutch Rijkswaterstaat RIKZ-Specie-08 guideline - Specificity: Binding to the Estrogen receptor (alpha and beta for original ER CALUX and only alpha for ERalpha CALUX) - Sensitivity (LOD/Q): Original ER CALUX: 0.1 ng EEQ/I water - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis3).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial ISO 17025 accredited performers available - Water framework Directives (WFD) relevance: EE2 and E2 suggested to be included in 2008/105/EC - Publications: please see for more info at www.bds.nl under literature
+- Specificity: Binding to the Estrogen receptor (alpha and beta for original ER CALUX and only alpha for ERalpha CALUX). - Sensitivity (LOD/Q): Original ER CALUX: 0.1 ng EEQ/l water. - Variability (e.g., CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - Water framework Directives (WFD) relevance: E1, EE2 and E2 suggested to be included in 2008/105/EC (watchlist already). - Publications: please see for more info at www.bds.nl under literature.